sujeshpadhi91/seng438-a3/seng438-a3.md

 **NOTE:** most coverage tools have issues with mocking plug-ins.
 If you face problems that could not be solved.
 Replace your test that uses a mock with a test case that uses the actual dependent on components (only for the sake of simplicity).

-## 1.4 SYSTEM UNDER TEST
+## 1.4 System Under Test

 The system to be tested for this assignment is JFreeChart [2], the same SUT used in Assignment \#2.
-JFreeChart is an open source Java framework for chart calculation, creation and display.
-This framework supports many different (graphical) chart types, including pie charts, bar charts, line charts, histograms, and several other chart types.
-To get started with the JFreeChart system, download the “JFreeChart v2.0.zip” file and extract the entire archive to a known location.
-More information on how to get started with these files will be provided in the familiarization stage.
-Note that the versions of JFreeChart distributed for this assignment do not correspond with actual releases of JFreeChart, rather versions modified for the purposes of this assignment.

-## 1.4.1 Purpose of the System

 The JFreeChart framework is intended to be integrated into other systems as a quick and simple way to add charting functionality to other Java applications.
 With this in mind, the API for JFreeChart is required to be relatively simple to understand, as it is intended to be used by developers as an open source off-the-shelf framework

-### 1.4.2 Usage of the System

-While the JFreeChart system is not technically a stand-alone application, the developers of JFreeChart have created several demo classes which can be executed to show some of the capabilities of the system.
-These demo classes have Demo appended to the class name.
-For the purpose of this assignment, full knowledge of the usage of the JFreeChart API is not particularly necessary.
-The framework is grouped into two main packages, (1) org.jfree.chart and (2) org.jfree.data.
-Each of these two packages is also divided into several other smaller packages.
-For the purpose of testing in this assignment, we will be focusing on the org.jfree.data package

-# 2 FAMILIARIZATION
+# 2 Familiarization

 ALL students should ensure that they understand the concepts in this section before moving on to the rest of the assignment.

-1. If you haven’t done so already, download the JFreeChart v2.0.zip file from Github repository [./Assignment3-artifacts.zip](./Assignment3-artifacts.zip).
+1. If you haven’t done so already, download the JFreeChart v2.0.zip file from Github repository [./seng438-a3-artifacts.zip](./seng438-a3-artifacts.zip).
 2. Extract the contents of the .zip file into a known location.

-## 2.1 CREATE AN ECLIPSE PROJECT
+## 2.1 Create an Eclipse Project

 1. Open Eclipse.
 2. Open the _New Project_ dialog by selecting the _File -\> New -\> Project_…